agateau/blog/2025/using-python-inside-makefiles/index.md

 ([step7.mk](step7.mk))

 This works as well.
-Whether it's better or worse is up to you to decide 😁.
+Whether it's better or worse is up to you to decide...
 It is certainly going to look weird to others.

-Fun fact: I had to disable syntax-highlighting on this snippet because [Pygment](https://pygments.org), the syntax highlighter used for this site, got very confused…
+In fact I had to disable syntax-highlighting on this snippet because [Pygment](https://pygments.org), the syntax highlighter used for this site, got very confused…

+## Takeaways

+With some combination of `SHELL`, `.ONESHELL:`, some creative use of tabs and spaces or of `.RECIPEPREFIX` it turns out one can use Python inside a Makefile, for maximum fun and confusion!